 Stephanie Wilson – Principal Investigator

-Stephanie is a Reader in the Department of Computer Science at City and Co-Director of HCID.
+Stephanie is a Professor of Human Computer Interaction and Co-Director of HCID.
 Her research focuses on digital technologies for healthcare inclusive interaction design and user experience.

 Jane Marshall – Co-Investigator